 Here are the steps you need to take after someone who is allergic has been stung:

-Taking an antihistamine such as diphenhydramine (Benadryl) or a nonsedating one such as loratadine (Claritin) will help with itching.
+- Taking an antihistamine such as diphenhydramine (Benadryl) or a nonsedating one such as loratadine (Claritin) will help with itching and swelling.

-Take ibuprofen (Motrin) or acetaminophen (Tylenol)for pain relief as needed.
+- Take acetaminophen (Tylenol) or ibuprofen (Motrin)for pain relief as needed.

 If you know you may be allergic, especially if you've had a severe reaction in the past when stung by a bee or wasp, seek immediate medical help.
 Take an antihistamine such as diphenhydramine (Benadryl) or a nonsedating one such as loratadine (Claritin) as soon as possible.
-If you have ben prescribed epinephrine (EpiPen) for an allergic reaction, use it as directed.
+If you have been prescribed epinephrine (Adrenaclick, Auvi-Q, EpiPen, Symjepi, or a generic version of the auto-injector) for an allergic reaction, always carry two with you and use it as directed.

 Medical Treatment for Bee and Wasp Stings